 ORV information and regulations were posted on the bulletin boards at the oversand permit building and at the Race Point air-up lot.
 Both bulletin boards were updated throughout the season and displayed current ORV route information.
-Plover information, seal information, and ORV special activity or event information was also posted.
-A new bulletin board was installed on the building at the air-up lot.
+Shorebird, seal and shark information as well as ORV special activity or event information was also posted.

 Permitted users were once again a significant and important ally in the education and enforcement efforts of the ORV program.
-Their continued diligence in noting and reporting non-permitted vehicles, illegal driving behavior, and resource related concerns, and other aspects of resource and visitor protection, was an extremely valuable and important part of the ORV program.
+Their continued diligence in noting and reporting nonpermitted vehicles, illegal driving behavior, and resource related concerns, and other aspects of resource and visitor protection, was an extremely valuable and important part of the ORV program.
 Many of the seasoned ORV users also help educate and instruct newer users on ORV operations.
 Without this voluntary partnership, the ORV program would not be as successful.